 What is an Electron Multiplying CCD (EMCCD) Camera

-EMCCD: Unprecedented sensitivity with high speed
+EMCCD: Unprecedented Sensitivity with High Speed

-Figure 1: Structure of the EMCCD sensor
+Figure 1: An illustration of the structure of the EMCCD sensor

 Most EMCCDs also utilise a Frame Transfer CCD structure as shown Figure 1.
 Frame Transfer CCDs feature two areas – the normal sensor “image section” which captures the image and an additional “storage area”, where the image is stored prior to read out.
 The storage area is typically identical in size to the sensor area and is covered with an opaque mask, normally made of aluminium.
 During an acquisition, the sensor area is exposed to the light signal and an image is captured, this image is then automatically shifted downwards behind the masked region of the chip, and then read out.
 While this is happening, the sensor area is ready to gather the signal for the next image.
 The aluminium mask of the Storage section of the sensor therefore acts like an electronic shutter or buffer.
 To readout the sensor the charge is shifted out through the readout register and then through the multiplication register.
 It is here in the multiplication register that the amplification process of the EMCCD camera occurs prior to the final readout by the charge amplifier.

 Figure 2: The Gain register of the EMCCD features many hundreds of cells that exploit impact ionization under the presence of an electric potential.